-Frederik Witte defended his doctoral thesis September 22.
-Beneath he tells you a little about himself and what his research is all about.
-To read the thesis, please click the link to the right.
+Frederik Witte defended his doctoral thesis "When Employees Leap to Self-Employment: Do Busines Ideas, Occupations and Policy Matter?"
+September 22.
+Below, he tells you a little about himself and what his research is all about.

 What is the most important problem facing employees in the modern economy once they come up with a new business idea?
 Maybe it is the decision whether or not to leap into self-employment.